Bateleur: Dietary biology

 The bateleur was once reported to be a very common predator of reptiles like their cousins the snake eagles.
-Although this is somewhat erroneous, bateleurs do not infrequently include reptiles in their diet.
+Although this is partially erroneous, bateleurs do not infrequently include reptiles in their diet.
 As much as 30% of the diet can be reptilian, mainly snakes.
 Some reptiles taken are small and innocuous such as a few species of plated lizards and a few species of colubrid snakes.
 However, like their cousins, the bateleur does not seem to shy away from venomous snakes nor other large or formidable reptiles.
 They have been known to take puff adder (Bitis arietans), boomslangs (Dispholidus typus), Egyptian cobras (Naja haje) and unidentified mambas, with the latter actually reported to be the most prominent known reptile prey in compilation studies, accounting for 18.9% of reported reptile prey and 3.35% of total prey.
-However, the bateleur is not immune to venom nor is as well specialized to dispatching venomous snakes as are snake eagles and, in one case, a mutual killing recorded between a puff adder and a bateleur was reported.
-Sizable, and far from defenseless, if not venomous reptiles known in the prey spectrum may include monitor lizards including Nile (Varanus niloticus) and savannah monitors (Varanus exanthematicus), some terrapins and tortoises and African rock pythons (Python sebae), although excepting small, young ones, these types of reptilian prey are perhaps in many cases consumed after they are already deceased, such as via roadkills.
-However, live predation of a tortoise by a bateleur was witnessed in one instance.
-The bateleur known to carry snakes to the nest in the style of ordinary snake eagles, with the dead snake being half swallowed and subsequently extracted by the capturing birds mate, usually the female at the nest.
-Seldom identified prey may include assorted, and almost entirely unidentified, insects.
+They can take sizable snakes, even adult puff adders which can potentially grow much heavier than the eagle themselves.
+However, the bateleur is not immune to venom nor is as well specialized to dispatching venomous snakes as are snake eagles, and, in one case, a mutual killing recorded between a puff adder and a bateleur was reported.
+Sizable, and far from defenseless, if not venomous reptiles known in the prey spectrum may include monitor lizards including Nile (Varanus niloticus) and savannah monitors (Varanus exanthematicus), some terrapins and tortoises and African rock pythons (Python sebae), although excepting small, young individuals which may be taken alive, these types of reptilian prey are perhaps in many cases consumed after they are already deceased, such as via roadkills.
+Nevertheless, bateleurs occasionally hunt small species of tortoises and even mature adult monitor lizards, and in one instance, live predation on an adult monitor lizard about 1.4 m (4.8 feet) in length has been reported.
+The bateleur is known to carry snakes to the nest in the style of ordinary snake eagles, with the dead snake being half swallowed and subsequently extracted by the capturing bird's mate, usually the female at the nest.
+Seldom identified prey may include assorted, and almost entirely unidentified, insects and crabs.
 Mostly swarming social insects seem to attract bateleurs, including locusts.
 It was recently verified that bateleurs will semi-regularly visit termite mounds to hunt down alates, although such feeding has been inferred in the past.
 Other prey can include a rare amphibian, none of which are known to be identified to species or family.
 Although fish are not typically taken, as much as 1.1% of the diet locally can consist of large Clarias catfish and it is likely that stranded fish are not neglected when opportuned upon.